Adolph Zukor: Early film career

 In 1903, he became involved in the film industry when his cousin, Max Goldstein, approached him for a loan to invest in a chain of theaters.
 These theaters were started by Mitchell Mark in Buffalo, New York, and hosted Edisonia Hall.
 Mark needed investors to expand his chain of theaters.
 Zukor gave Goldstein the loan and formed a partnership with Mark and Morris Kohn, a friend of Zukor's who also invested in the theaters.
-Zukor, Mark, and Kohn opened a penny arcade operating as The Automatic Vaudeville Company on 14th Street in New York City.
+Zukor, Mark, and Kohn opened a penny arcade operating as the Automatic Vaudeville Company on 14th Street in New York City.
 They soon opened branches in Boston, Philadelphia, and Newark, with funding by Marcus Loew.
-By 1910, Zukor already owned a nickelodeon chain and became Leow's partner in a theater circuit.
+By 1910, Zukor already owned a nickelodeon chain and became Loew's partner in a theater circuit.
 Two years later, he sold his shares in Loew's company in order to purchase the French film, Queen Elizabeth.